Dubai FAQ Driving in Dubai

 If you don't know what these are, they're bumps in the road constructed deliberately so that traffic is forced to slow down.
 They vary in size and shape so that some you can cruise over at 50 kph whilst others will remove important mechanical parts of your expensive sports car which has only 6mm of ground clearance.
 Most are reasonably well signposted but some aren't, especially at night and especially outside the main roads of Dubai.
 And they do appear in occasionally odd places like the middle of a highway - more likely in other emirates.

-Rules of the Road and which ones you really should follow
+Rules of the Road in Dubai and which ones you really should follow

 Dubai driving rules and laws are fairly standard and will be similar to most other countries.
 Adherence to the rules of the road is a different story.
 People arriving in Dubai from most western countries will get the sense that it's a bit of a chaotic free-for-all driving in Dubai.
 People arriving in Dubai from somewhere like Turkey, Saudi Arabia, or Iran will probably find Dubai a refreshlingly calm place to drive.
 People coming from an Asian city will discover that using gears other than first or reverse is actually possible in a city.